-Edith Cowan University is Western Australia's second largest university with approximately 23,000 students.
+Edith Cowan University is Western Australia's second largest university, with approximately 23,000 students.
 It includes four campuses, all of which are connected by train or bus to the city center.
-Most MU students will study at either Mount Lawley or Joondalup.
+Most MU students study at either the Mount Lawley or Joondalup campus.

 Mount Lawley, located in a cosmopolitan suburb minutes from the city center, abounds with shops, cafes, restaurants and hotels.
 Joondalup, a modern campus located in Perth's fastest growing metropolitan sector with state-of-the-art facilities, includes a newly built recreation center.

 As an MU student, you can attend school in Australia for a semester or the full academic year.
 Being in the southern hemisphere, Australia's academic year begins with the new calendar year.
 The first (fall) semester begins in late February with a week of orientation.
 Classes meet until the first week of June and exams conclude by the first week of July.
 The second (winter) semester begins in mid-July and exams end in mid-November.

 You will take regular ECU classes alongside Australian students.
 More than 330 courses are offered through the five faculties, including: